Errors of the Human Body

 Errors of the Human Body is a 2012 psychological thriller directed by Eron Sheean and starring Michael Eklund.

 Plot

-Dr. Geoff Burton (Eklund), a brilliant genetics researcher, is invited to a lab in Dresden, only to discover a lethal virus is being created, which he may have unintentionally caused, and be its first victim.
+Dr. Geoff Burton (Eklund), a brilliant genetics researcher, is invited to a lab in Dresden, only to discover a lethal virus is being created, which he may have unintentionally caused, and becomes its first victim.
 This mystery is set against Dr. Burton trying to find redemption and peace from a past haunted by the death of his infant son.

 Background

 While showing a short film at Berlinale in 2006, Sheean met a scientist from the Max Planck Institute of Molecular Cell Biology and Genetics, the brother of cinematographer Anna Howard, who became director of photography on the film.
 He developed the feature while serving as an artist in residency for over six years at the institute in Dresden.
 Sheean said in an interview, "I managed to convince them to let me develop a feature film based around the institute and some of their bizarre and fascinating research projects.
 It's not a documentary – it's a fiction film with some real science as the jumping-off point for the story."